scunniff/ELKCluster/README.md

 vagrant destroy
 rm -rf .vagrant conf/*.yml conf/*.conf logs/* data/*
 ```
+NOTE: Do NOT delete the *.yml files if you do not want to use the default Filebeat settings.
 This will stop the whole cluster.
 If you want to only stop one VM, you can use:

 ```bash